Confession time: I was late to my wedding.

 There’s a couple of lessons to be learnt from this:

-Trust your gut.
 I don’t blame my friend.
 I think it was a brilliant idea to get her makeup done & try out the makeup artist (hell, I would’ve done the same) and it’s not like she took ages to get her makeup done.
-I don’t really blame the makeup artist either, although I don’t necessarily go out of my way to recommend her to people.
+I can understand why the makeup artist said it would be fine, I guess, and I’m not angry at her (but I don’t necessarily go out of my way to recommend her to people).
 It was my own fault for not trusting my gut.
 I should’ve said no. Instead I tried to please other people by saying yes.

 What have you turned down?